tadaszelvys/server-library/doc/component/grant/types.md

 # JWT Bearer Token Grant Type

 Please read [this page](jwt_bearer.md) to know how to create and use this grant type.

+# None Grant Type

+Please read [this page](jwt_none.md) to know how to create and use this grant type.